KPIE-Technologies/ZERTH-Pay-for-WooCommerce-Payment-Gateway/README.md

 ## Note =

-This plugin is meant to be used by merchants Nigeria or could recieve payout with a Nigerian Bank.
+This plugin is meant to be used by merchants in Nigeria or could receive payout with a Nigerian Bank.

 ## Installation ==